CPC67128/training-playground/Redis.md

 Connect it to the Redis Insight, and load sample data

-== HA
+== High Availability - Basic Replication

 === Structure

-Build 2 Redis servers in Azure France zone
+Built 2 Redis servers in Azure France zone

 Redis1
 4.178.136.31